Harsha-88/HackIndia-Spark-8-2025-Anonymous/README.md

 Technologies:

-            -Streamlit: For creating an interactive and user-friendly interface.
+Streamlit: For creating an interactive and user-friendly interface.

-            -Hugging Face Transformers: To leverage LLMs for processing and filling form fields.
+Hugging Face Transformers: To leverage LLMs for processing and filling form fields.

-            -pdfplumber: For extracting text from PDF documents.
+pdfplumber: For extracting text from PDF documents.

 How it Works: